Download Festival 2026: Your Complete Guide to the Biggest Rock Event in the UK

 - Wellies and layers — Donington in June can be glorious, cold, muddy, or all three in the same day

-- A portable charging pack — your phone will be in heavy use and charging points at the festival cost time
+- A portable charging pack — your phone will be in heavy use and charging points cost time

 - Cash — some traders don't take cards

-- A meeting point — agree a physical landmark with your group for when phones are dead or signal fails
+- A meeting point — agree on a physical landmark for when phones are dead or signal fails

-- Earplugs — not just for hearing protection; useful for sleeping in the campsite
+- Earplugs — for hearing protection and for sleeping in the campsite

 Download has one of the strongest festival communities in the UK.
 Rock and metal fans who attend regularly describe it as a pilgrimage — an annual gathering of their people.
-The atmosphere is fierce but genuinely welcoming; the mythology around rock fans being unfriendly is entirely untrue at Download, where the crowd takes care of each other, helps out strangers, and bonds over shared passion.
+The atmosphere is fierce but genuinely welcoming.
+The crowd takes care of each other, helps out strangers, and bonds over shared passion in a way that makes the "unfriendly metal fan" mythology look completely wrong.

-The campsite culture is a huge part of this.
-Neighbouring campers share food, drinks, and conversation over multiple days.
-The pre-show and post-show periods in camp generate as many good memories as the sets themselves.
-If you're going solo, Download's campsites are some of the easiest places to make friends of any UK festival.
+Campsite culture is a huge part of this.
+Neighbouring campers share food, drinks, and conversation across multiple days.
+Post-show evenings in camp produce as many good memories as the sets themselves.
+If you're going solo, Download's campsites are among the easiest places in the UK to make friends at a festival.

 A multi-day camping festival with tens of thousands of attendees is where FirstMove proves its value most clearly.

-The app's VibeZones let you be discoverable by other FirstMove users at specific locations across the Donington Park site — whether that's the Apex Stage before the headliner, the campsite in the evening, or the food village at lunch.
+VibeZones let you be discoverable by other FirstMove users at specific locations across the Donington Park site — the Apex Stage before the headliner, the campsite in the evening, the food village at lunch.
 In a 50,000-person crowd, VibeZones help you find the people who are actively open to connecting.

 Across five days, Mutual Handshake connections can develop naturally.
-You might meet someone at the campsite on Wednesday, see them again at a side stage on Friday, and by Sunday have a genuine sense of knowing each other.
-FirstMove's persistent connections mean those relationships don't disappear when you pack up the tent on Monday.
+You meet someone at the campsite on Wednesday, cross paths at a side stage on Friday, and by Sunday have a genuine sense of knowing each other.
+Those relationships don't disappear when you pack up on Monday.

-The app's gamified ice-breakers are particularly useful in a campsite context — where you want to start conversations with neighbours without it feeling forced.
-Ice-breaker prompts give you a natural way in.
+The app's gamified ice-breakers suit a campsite context well — where you want to start conversations with neighbours without it feeling forced.

-For a festival as large as Download, Ephemeral Profiles give you control over your digital footprint.
-You can be connectable across the whole weekend without everything you do being permanently attributed to your usual online identity.
+For a festival as large as Download, Ephemeral Profiles give you control over your digital footprint across the full weekend without everything being permanently attributed to your usual online identity.

 Guns N' Roses.
 Linkin Park.
 Limp Bizkit.
 Five days at the home of UK rock.
-If this isn't already in your diary, it should be.
-Download 2026 has the lineup, the heritage, and the community to be one of the most memorable festival experiences of the year.
+If this isn't already in your calendar, it should be.

 Download FirstMove